Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Introduction

 The goal of this paper is to perform the scale setting of large-$N$ Yang--Mills theories via the gradient flow on lattices with lattice spacings as fine as $\sim 0.025$ fm.
 Our main motivation is related to the fact that this is a necessary first step towards the determination of the large-$N$ $\Lambda$-parameter via step-scaling~\cite{Luscher:1991wu} from a finite-volume renormalization scheme based on the use of twisted boundary conditions~\cite{tHooft:1979rtg}.
 This is an ongoing project we are carrying on~\cite{Bribian:2021cmg,Golan:2021vja,DasilvaGolan:2023yvg,Bonanno:2024nba}.
-In the regime we are interested in, due to the well-known worsening of topological freezing at large $N$, systematic effects discussed above are particularly relevant, requiring to be addressed with particular care.
-Apart from our principal goal, our setup allows to illustrate the behavior of systematic effects on gradient-flow scales in the presence of a frozen topology.
+In the regime we are interested in, systematic effects related to topological freezing are particularly relevant (see below), and require to be addressed with particular care.
+Pursuing our principal goal thus requires to quantitatively characterize the behavior of systematic effects on gradient-flow scales in the presence of a frozen topology.
 Such topic is of much broader interest, and goes beyond the study of scale setting in large-$N$ gauge theories.
-Thus, our investigation may also be a useful reference on the subject even for communities working on other lattice field theories.
+Hence, our investigation may also be a useful reference on the subject even for communities working on other lattice field theories.